Expenses and Financial Assistance

 - New students will automatically receive aid information from the Ferrum College Admissions

-Office; returning students should receive PIN numbers from the federal government.
+Office; returning students should use PIN numbers received in the previous academic

 - The Free Application for Federal Student Aid (FAFSA) must be completed after January

 1 of each year.
 Priority deadline for receipt of the FAFSA results is March 1 for

 new students and April 1 for returning students.
 (Please allow 4 weeks for processing

 by the servicer.)
 Students whose forms are received after the priority deadline will